 I like to sometimes eat noodles for lunch or they make an easy dinner by just adding some prawns, kale and pumpkin.
 Cooking Udon noodles or Rice noodles that don’t actually need cooking too much.
 Say 200 grams is a good portion size, use fresh fish or chicken broth.
-Then you can include foods such as spring onions, garlic, chillie, tofu, carrot, pumpkin, chicken, fish or prawns.
+Then you can include foods such as spring onions, garlic, chilli, tofu, carrot, pumpkin, chicken, fish or prawns.
 Great easy, healthy meal, tasty and ready in about 20 minutes.
 You can add sprouts, bok choy and any other vegetables that you like.

-So what is the Secret to not becoming Obese: Keeping a Healthy Weight or even Losing Weight?
+What the Secret is to not becoming Obese: Losing or Maintaining a Healthy Weight!

-There really is no secret, moving past what the Japenese diet and other healthy diets.
-The issue has been debated on sites like https://99japan.com/ and it has more to do with the introduction of fast food chains, increased packaged and processed foods available within supermarkets.
+The main culprit to the ever increasing obesity problem, now swooping the world is the introduction of fast food chains, increased packaged and processed foods available within supermarkets.
 Increased portions and servings of food, increased intake of soft drinks, sports and other commercially formulated drinks such as iced chocolate and iced coffee having huge amounts of sugar.
 Deep fried foods and the coffee drinking precinct with the main ingredient of the meal being a bun of some description for example focaccias.
 Lollies, dried fruits, chocolate all take priority at the supermarket and service station outlets.